zynksoftware/Zynk-Workflow/_docs/Amazon-Vendor-Central-Connector/Downloading-Purchases-from-Amazon-Vendor-Central.md

 ### Output Directory
 _Required_
-The folder to save the downloaded purchase order files to.
+The folder to save the exported purchase order files to.

 ### Use XML Mapping
 _Required_